flowcommerce/solidus/SOLIDUS_FLOW.md

-# Integration Slidus with flow - notes
+# Integration Solidus with Flow.io - notes

 Integration is "hard" because we are not converting all values in one currency to another.